open-edge-platform/geti-sdk/README.md

 The package provides a main class `Geti` that can be used for the following use cases:

-### Connect to the Intel® Geti™ platform
+### Connect to the Geti™ platform

-To establish a connection between the SDK and the Intel® Geti™ platform, the `Geti` class needs to know the hostname or IP address for the server and requires authentication.
+To establish a connection between the SDK and the Geti™ platform, the `Geti` class needs to know the hostname or IP address for the server and requires authentication.

 #### Personal Access Token (Recommended)

 The recommended authentication method is the 'Personal Access Token'.
 To obtain a token:

-1. Open the Intel® Geti™ user interface in your browser
+1. Open the Geti™ user interface in your browser
 2. Click on the `User` menu in the top right corner
 3. Select `Personal access token` from the dropdown menu
 4. Follow the steps to create a token and copy the token value